ulelab/ncawareclip/README.md

 conda activate ncawareclip
 ```

 3. Create the full annotation/sequence databases you will need, and get your configuration file started using the handy helper tool.
-Supported genomes are currently: "Hs", - human, "Mm", - mouse", Dm", - Drosophila, "Dr", - Zebrafish, "Rn", - rat, "Sc" - budding yeast (SacCer3) and "Sck1" - budding yeast (SK1, used in meiotic research).
+Supported genomes are currently: "Hs", - human.
 Note: you only need to run this once for each species you analyse.
 Note2: in this pipeline all annotation origins and processing code is all in this repo, so certain files could be replaced if you wanted.

 For example, to create all the annotation indexes you'll need for human mapping, run:
 ```